UltipaDocs

 Iterators

-SCAN - Node Iterator
+SCAN: Node Iterator

 Procedure Body Language

-FOR node IN SCAN(:Person) {
+FOR n IN SCAN(:Person) {

-PRINT node.name
+PRINT n.name

 }

-With property filter:
+-- With property filter

 Procedure Body Language

-FOR node IN SCAN(:Person {active: true}) {
+FOR e IN EDGES() {

 }

-FOR node IN SCAN() {
+FOR e IN EDGES(:KNOWS) {

 }

-With batching for better throughput:
+-- With batching for better throughput

-FOR edge IN EDGES(:FOLLOWS).batch(1000) {
+FOR e IN EDGES(:FOLLOWS).batch(1000) {

 -- process edges in batches